memfault/interrupt/_drafts/separating-keys-from-firmware.md

 in `keys/used/<node_name>`.

-In addition to the hex file, we also generate a human-readable file containing the unique parameters files and store it in the same folder.
+In addition to the hex file, we also generate a human-readable file containing the unique parameters and store it in the same folder.
 It might come in handy!

-The shell script below registers a device, generates a human-readable file, and finally calls the python script to generate a corresponding HEX file.
+The shell script below registers a device, generates a human-readable file, and finally calls the Python script to generate a corresponding HEX file.
 There is a lot of sed commands here to get hold of the parameters we need, but the general idea is what's important.